About the S2Score

 FAQ – Can I share my S2Score?

-This is up to you.
-SecurityStudio will never share your S2Score with anyone unless you tell us to*.
+Of course!
 Here are ways that we’ve seen the S2Score shared with others:

 - Some organizations have shared their S2Score to attract new customers.
 One organization has even published their score publicly on their website.